frankhereford/advent-of-code-2023/README.md

 * The rust WASM code is run in a web-worker to avoid blocking the main JS event loop which communicate to the main components through web-worker-like pub/sub methods.
 * The rust routines are provided a mechanism to print "status updates", similar conceptually to `console.log()` statements, as it proceedes through the solution to the program.
 * These updates are collected and displayed in the `<Terminal />` component borrowed from last year's AOC website.
-* The result is that the client's web browser provides the compute for the solution, and does it through execution of "binary" files compiled from rust at compile, not execution, time.
+* The result is that the client's web browser provides the compute for the solution, and does it through execution of "binary" files compiled from rust at compile time, not execution time.
 * Recompilation of the rust source into WASM modules interacts with the NextJS development cycle as you'd expect.
 When you recompile, the module is re-run, outputting its status updates to the terminal.

 ## Lessons Learned (to be completed)